mvolkmann/blog/src/deno.md

 Deno is secure by default.
 The environment, file system, and network can only be accessed if explicitly enabled.
+Compare this to other programming languages/environments like Node.js, Python, and Ruby where there are no restrictions on what application or library code can do.
+All of those are insecure by default.

 Deno supports WebAssembly (WASM).
 Many programming languages can be compiled to WASM, including